 - Students must be a junior (11th grade) or senior (12th grade) - Have a 3.50 unweighted cumulative GPA or higher and a strong interest in course content.
 Exceptions may be made based on student's interest/need of a course. - Be enrolled in a minimum of five (5) SJP classes.
-The five (5) SJP classes does not include any independent study courses. - SJP students are allowed to register for up to two (2) courses per semester.
+The five (5) SJP classes does not include any independent study courses. - SJP students are allowed to register for one (1) course per semester.